 We can't take that in this country.

-There's a danger for the entire country in all of this.
+There's a danger for the entire country at all of this.

-And I think that, you know, especially look, what what do you both think of the notion?
+And I think that, you know, especially look, what do you both think of the notion?

-We we now know I I can't imagine any scenario if the Grassley Graham and Nunes memos are remotely accurate.
+We now know, I can't imagine any scenario if the Grassley, Graham, and Nunes memos are remotely accurate.

-The fact that the FISA application consisted of a bulk of information Full of, you know, Russian unverified lies, omitting or lying by omission, committing and conspiring to commit fraud in other ways, but lying by omission that Hillary bought and paid for it, not putting it in big big bold letters to the Pfizer court judge in the FISA application.
+The fact that the FISA application consisted of a bulk of information full of, you know, Russian unverified lies, omitting or lying by omission, committing and conspiring to commit fraud in other ways, but lying by omission that Hillary bought and paid for it, not putting it in big bold letters to the FISA court judge in the FISA application.

 I cannot imagine if we have equal justice under the law, Greg Jarrett, that anybody is going to get a pass on that.